dougeby/IntuneDocs/intune/air-print-settings-ios-macos.md

 3. Continue to add as many destinations as you need.
 When you are finished, choose **OK**.

 You can also import a list of printers from a comma-separated values (.csv) file or export the list.

+## Next steps

+You can now assign the device profile to the groups you choose.
+For details, see [How to assign device profiles](device-profile-assign.md).